khyperia/weechat-discord/readme.md

 ### Building

+Dependencies:

+* Weechat developer libraries.
+Usually called `weechat-dev`, or sometimes just `weechat` includes them.
+* OpenSSL 1.0 (NOT 1.1).
+Usually called `openssl-1.0`, `libssl1.0-dev`, or something similar. *This is important*.
+The Makefile will set up paths to override the version to 1.0, so if you get errors building openssl-sys-extras, run `cargo clean` and use the Makefile.

 The makefile should give enough information for build commands.
 Here's the essentials:

     cd weechat-discord # or wherever you cloned it